cloudservicemesh/csmdemo/README.md

     kubectl --context=$CONTEXT -n asm-ingress scale --replicas=3 deployment/asm-ingressgateway
 done
 ```

+### tracing demo pt.
+12

+return to the trace console to see that latency has reduced

 ### demo traffic splitting for backend from v1 to v2
 ```